Achilleas Kostoulas

 ‘Love 2.0’ by Barbara Fredrickson, with the author’s name prominently featured on the cover page

-The second of these facets, love as positivity resonance, is derived from a popular psychology book by Barbara Fredrickson, Love 2.0.
-Some readers may know Fredrickson as the author of the infamous, thoroughly debunked ‘positivity ratio’ paper, where she claimed that people flourish if they receive 2.9013 times (!) more positive reinforcement than negative feedback [1].
-I don’t know if ‘positivity resonance’ is as pseudoscientific as the ‘positivity ratio’, because I haven’t read Love 2.0.
-But, it would seem, neither have the authors, who write that their definition “is aligned with what Fredrickson proposed in his [sic] broaden-and-built [sic] framework”.
+The second of these facets, love as positivity resonance, derives from a popular psychology book by Barbara Fredrickson, Love 2.0.
+Some readers may know Fredrickson as the author of the infamous, thoroughly debunked ‘positivity ratio’ paper, where she claimed that people flourish if they receive 2.9013 times (!) more positive reinforcement than negative feedback.1 I don’t know if ‘positivity resonance’ is as pseudoscientific as the ‘positivity ratio’, because I haven’t read Love 2.0.
+But, it would seem, neither had the authors, who write that their definition “is aligned with what Fredrickson proposed in his [sic] broaden-and-built [sic] framework”.

 The idea, if I understand it correctly, is that people build love through small acts of affection.
-A teacher smiles, the students smile back, and love is built in this way, micro-moment by micro-moment.
-Of course, I am just an applied linguist, and Fredrickson, though discredited, is still a psychologist, so I would be wise to defer to her view, except I am not sure how her model deals with things like unrequited love and messy divorces.
+A teacher smiles, the students smile back, and love emerges in this way, micro-moment by micro-moment.
+Of course, I am just an applied linguist, and Fredrickson, though discredited, remains a psychologist, so I would be wise to defer to her view.
+But I do know a couple of things about unrequited feelings and messy divorces, and I am really not sure that’s how love always, or mostly, works.

-What I can say, however, and I say this from a position of epistemic authority, is that even if love is built in such a simplistic linear way in a language classroom, it is a bold step to connect this process to language learning outcomes: You can love students all you want, but that won’t make them learn a language – in fact, if love involves accepting the Other (which I think it does), then a test of true love must be whether you can still love your students despite their failure to achieve whatever learning outcomes you have in mind (or the school system expects).
-And what this means is that love for students, whether waxing or waning, is really not terribly relevant to language learning.
+What I can say, however, and I say this from a position of epistemic authority, is that even if love emerges in such a simplistic linear way in a language classroom, it is a bold step to connect this process to language learning outcomes.
+You can love students all you want, but that won’t make them learn a language – in fact, if love involves accepting the Other (which I think it does), then a test of true love must be whether you can still love your students despite their failure to achieve whatever learning outcomes you have in mind (or the school system expects).
+And what this means is that love for students, whether waxing or waning, must be causally disconnected from language learning.

 Maybe there’s more than two aspects after all?